-I can’t call myself a burger fan, as it’s not something that I eat very often.
+I cannot call myself a burger fan, as it is not something that I eat very often.
 Sometimes I make an exception and come here to get a tasty burger for a reasonable price.
 They have a few locations in Dublin (including Temple Bar and Grafton St.), serve only four types of burgers and three types of fries and all of them are yummy.

 Cheap, simple and tasty buffet-style restaurant serving probably the best vegetarian food around Dublin.
-Must-visit place for people who don’t eat meat.
+Must-visit place for people who do not eat meat.

 Not only a great Maroccan food, but also a beautifully designed restaurant.
 Perfect for a romantic evening!
 I recommend exceptional Tagines, but they also have plenty of rich vegetarian dishes.
 Little expensive, though.

 If the idea of visiting a Greek Cafe in Ireland does not buy you, then their cakes and sweets will!
 They are not only truly delicious, but also beautifully presented.
 Not the cheapest one, but those delicate and gorgeous cakes are definitely worth every penny!
 Their savoury pastries are also nice, coffee is pretty good, staff is always very friendly.
 And if you are coming from Greece yourself, maybe you would be interested in Greek restaurant next door, which has the same owner.